 A Texas landlord can evict a tenant for various reasons.
 Such reasons include:

-- Engaging in illegal or criminal activity.
+- Engaging in illegal or criminal activity or illegal lease violations.

 Serving a Tenant with a Notice to Vacate in Texas